fdyess/student/_posts/Foundation/B-tools_and_equipment/2025-11-21-tools_quest.md

 This visual help remind me of Tools and their relationship to my Development Journey.

+## What I Learned
+This week I learned how GitHub connects my local computer to the website.
+At first it felt confusing, but I realized each tool has a purpose:
+- GitHub stores my code online
+- my laptop stores and runs the local version
+- VSCode helps me edit
+- git commands move my work between the two

 ```mermaid
 flowchart TD
     %% GitHub Sources